 Acute Lymphoblastic Leukemia

 Acute Lymphoblastic Leukemia (ALL) is one of the 4 main types of Leukemia.
-It is a cancer of the white blood cells (WBC) and an increase in lymphoblasts are seen.
+It’s a cancer of the white blood cells (WBC) and an increase in lymphoblasts are seen.

-Within the Bone Marrow a production of WBC is seen that are immature.
-The concerning factor is when the other necessary blood cells become out-produced by the immature WBC.
-This disease can progress swiftly [Acute]
+Within the Bone Marrow there a production of WBC that are referred to as immature.
+The concerning factor is when the other necessary blood cells become out-produced by the immature WBC, then this disease can progress swiftly [Acute].

 Without treatment – the time period from onset to death may be a few weeks to months.